Artificial Intelligence

 Policies

-• Written submissions & labs must be submitted to Gradescope by 6:00 pm Eastern on the due date.
+• All homework submissions and labs must be uploaded to Gradescope by 6:00 pm Eastern on the due date.
 Written submissions must be in PDF format.

 • All written solutions must be typed (i.e., no scans of handwritten assignments will be accepted).
 Scanned figures are only permitted where explicitly specified in the assignment instructions.
 Any such figures must be clear and perfectly legible.

-• Grading All grades, including programming assignments, will be released via Gradescope.
+• Grading : All grades will be released via Gradescope.

 Policy on the use of Generative AI

-• For programming submissions, students may freely use any AI tool that is available to them, as long as they are appropriately cited (a code comment will suffice).
-I believe that it is imperative that students learn how to use these tools effectively and correctly, while also learning how to properly test and verify code generated by these tools.
-I recommend not using generative AI to assist with labs.
+• For programming submissions (except assignment 0), students may freely use any AI tool available to them, as long as they are appropriately cited (a code comment will suffice).
+I strongly advise against using generative AI to assist with labs.

 Academic Integrity